FerretDB/FerretDB/website/docs/security/authentication.md

 FerretDB provides authentication by relying on the [backend's authentication](#postgresql-backend-authentication) mechanisms by default.
 However, there is an [experimental authentication](#experimental-authentication) feature that allows managing and authenticating users within FerretDB.

-Having user management within FerretDB allows creations and deletions of users via command and hides the necessity to have the knowledge of the specific backend to manage users.
+Having user management within FerretDB allows creations and deletions of users via normal MongoDB commands and hides the necessity to have the knowledge of the specific backend to manage users.
-However, FerretDB does not support authorization yet which means fine-grained access control is not yet possible.

 ## PostgreSQL backend authentication

-For a postgreSQL backend, it uses provided username and password to connect to the postgreSQL backend directly.
-The supported mechanism is `PLAIN` which passes the password in a plain text.
+PostgreSQL backend connects by the provided username and password from the FerretDB's connection string or the MongoDB URI.
+Only the `PLAIN` mechanism is supported for the backend authentication.

 When starting FerretDB, the default username and password can be specified in FerretDB's connection string, but the client could use a different user by providing a username and password in MongoDB URI.